 Join us as we work with some ancient tools to help us access the deeper parts of ourselves we couldn’t otherwise touch.
 Come drum, sing, and create a village together that has the power to honor and transmute our grief into the next stage of its journey.

 “As we slowly come to the end of the ritual, there is a mixture of elation and exhaustion in the air.
 This form of soul maintenance is hard work, but it is necessary to keep us available to life.
 As we close, the participants are moving and swaying to the song we have been singing for hours.
 Their tears have washed them clean, and their faces are shining.
 The room is lighter.
 The participants’ bodies are giddy with joy–a wild alchemy of sorrow and joy, played out once again, as it always has been, in the container of sacred ritual.” – Francis Weller

-“Bring a Friend” discount: Introduce a friend that has never attended a grief ritual before and you get 15% off your ticket price.
-Simply purchase two tickets.
-Use code FRIEND.
+Don’t miss our “Bring a Friend” Discount.
+Introduce a friend that has never attended a grief ritual before and you get 15% off one ticket price.

-Feel free to bring water bottles, flowers, drums/shakers, and any items that represent your connection to the ancestors.
+Feel free to bring a water bottle, flowers, drums/shakers, and any items that represent your connection to the ancestors.

 Please note: Purchased tickets are non-refundable but they are transferable to another person to use on that date.
 A past ticket cannot be used for a future ritual.